MJWorx/MJWorx/README.md

 - 👋 Hi, I’m MJ Lekalakala
 - 👀 I’m interested in data analysis, possibly data science, machine learning in the future
-- 🌱 I’m currently learning python, pandas, sql, excel, sas, tableau and power bi
+- 🌱 I’m currently learning python, sql, excel, sas, tableau and power bi
 - 💞️ I’m looking to collaborate on any projects with anyone
 - 📫 How to reach me mlekalakala@webmail.co.za
 - 😄 Pronouns: Mr.